Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Application of the least squares method

 To apply the LSM for solving the system (\ref{system}) one should first introduce the $\Phi$-function, which is equal to the sum of the squares of the deviations of all equations in this system:

-where index $s$ runs through all values equal to the number of equations of the system (\ref{system}), $y_{l_s}$ are the numbers presented on the r.h.s. of this system with their uncertainties $\Delta y_{l_s}$.
+where index $s$ runs through all values which are equal to the number $N$ of equations of (\ref{system}) (in our case $N=13$), $y_{l_s}$ are the numbers presented on the r.h.s. of this system with their uncertainties $\Delta y_{l_s}$.

-The LSM solutions of the overdetermined system (\ref{system}) correspond to the values of $t^M_{4, 0}$ and $t^M_{4, 1}$-terms, for which the $\Phi(t^M_{4, 0}, t^M_{4, 1})$-function has a minimum, defined by the following requirements:
+The LSM solutions of the overdetermined system (\ref{system}) correspond to the values of the terms $t^M_{4, 0}$ and $t^M_{4, 1}$, for which the function $\Phi(t^M_{4, 0}, t^M_{4, 1})$ has a minimum, defined by the following requirements:

 The requirements (\ref{conditions}) lead to the following system of two equations with two unknowns $t^M_{4, 0}$ and $t^M_{4, 1}$: